-There are many bank holidays in May, which means your guests may not need to use holidays to attend the wedding.
-And it’s before the school holidays start, in England and Scotland, so less likely for families to be away on your date in May.
+There are many bank holidays in May, so your guests may not need holidays to attend the wedding.
+And it’s before the school holidays start in England and Scotland, so less likely for families to be away on your date in May.

 Prices at venues can change quite dramatically depending on the day of the week or month of the year, and that can make a big difference to your budget.